lowRISC/qemu/docs/opentitan/otptool.md

   is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such a condition exists.
 See [Bit position syntax](#bit-syntax) for how to specify a bit.

+* `--write` overrides any data (not ECC).
+If can be combined with `--fix-ecc` to automatically rebuild the ECC of the data slot that have been altered.
+This option may be repeated.
+The argument should comply with the `offset/hexdata` syntax, where the _offset_ part is defined in the [Bit position syntax](#bit-syntax) and _hexdata_ is a byte sequence specified as a hexadecimal string.

 All modification features can only be performed on RAW image, VMEM images are never modified.
 To modify RAW file content, either a VMEM file is required in addition to the RAW file as the data source, or the `-U` is required to tell that the RAW file should be read, modified and written back.